jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-07-08-contributing-to-open-source-projects-on-github-cheat-sheet.markdown

 ## Squashing changes

 There might be times when your work in progress generates a stream of changes to a branch.
-It's assumed that the changes are already `git add`ed and the project maintainers have requested *to squash the changes* so they ultimately go (aka get merged) to the master as a single change/commit.
+It's assumed that the changes are already `git add`ed and the project maintainers have requested *to squash the changes* so they ultimately go (aka *get merged*) to the `master` as a single change/commit (since a branch is usually about a single feature that's often reasonable to have the feature merged in as a single change -- so it's self-contained and makes code review a little easier).

 Use `git rebase -i [branch]`: